s4ke/Master-Thesis/src/md/034-mapSkeletons.md

 Now we have developed Parallel Arrows far enough to define some useful algorithmic skeletons that abstract typical parallel computations.
-We start here with some basic `map`-based skeletons.
+We start with some basic `map`-based skeletons.
-The essential differences between these skeletons presented here are in terms of order of evaluation and work distribution but still provide the same semantics as a sequential `map`.
+The essential differences between these skeletons presented here are in terms of order of evaluation and work distribution.
+They nevertheless still provide the same semantics as a sequential `map`.

 ### Parallel `map` and laziness